pdpdhp/multielementmesher/README.md

 2D CRM Section Structured Mesher
 ================================

 These scripts written to generate multi-block structured grid for the CRM high-lift 2D section.
-Grid specifications are in the same folder.
-In overall, seven grid refinement levels are defined based on the flow properties.
+In overall, seven grid refinement levels are defined based on the flow properties and grid guideline specifications.

 ### Scripts
 topoprepare.glf: